jczestochowska/jczestochowska.github.io/index.md

 <!-- Number of inspections tells us how many different fouls restaurant made, but it doesn't give any information about the core of the violation.
 Was it some life-threathening violation, or hazardous one? -->

-Now, let's see what are the violations that are made the most frequently.
-However, since our goal is to filter bad restaurants, we will focus only on the violations which were noticed in inspections that ended with failure.
-In the plot we will show top 25 most common violations in failed inspections before 1.7.2018.
+Now, let's see what are the most frequent violations.
+Since our goal is to filter bad restaurants, we will focus only on the violations which were noticed in inspections that ended with failure.
+Below are top 25 most common violations in failed inspections before 1.7.2018.

 {% include violations_failed_category_before_change.html %}